 IADB and Ministry of Housing & Urban Development, Government of the Republic of Trinidad & Tobago, 2015

 Habitat for Humanity International has helped more than 4 million people construct, rehabilitate or preserve homes since 1976, and supports a variety of funding models that enable families with limited resources to make needed improvements on their homes as their time and resources allow.
-Here in Trinidad and Tobago, we have provided 602 shelter solutions, served more than 2500 families and thousands of individuals through housing initiatives, financial, technical and life skills training, and disaster risk reduction programmes (June 2017).
+Here in Trinidad and Tobago, we have provided 877 housing and shelter solutions, served more than 2,500 families and over 24,000 persons through housing initiatives, financial, technical and life skills training, and disaster risk reduction programmes.
 You can learn more about our work here!

 - Highlight the issues of housing access and the effects on vulnerable persons to the national audience.